 My choice of subject matter has, as was always the intention, been geared towards spiders and other arachnids, although I have also enjoyed studying other subjects as and when samples presented themselves.
-I currently have ten galleries.
+I currently have 16 galleries.
 To access a particular gallery, click on the relevant thumbnail.
-To see individual pictures at larger scale, complete with a caption, click on that image.
+To see individual pictures at a larger scale, complete with a caption, click on that image.
 You can cycle through the other photos in the gallery by clicking on the forward and back arrows at the bottom of the individual image page.

 To return from a single image to the individual gallery page, click on the cross at the top right of that page.
 To return to this page, click on the link near the top left of the individual gallery.
 Some of the micrographs include a data bar at the bottom that records the conditions under which the micrograph was taken, including a magnification.
 This magnification is accurate when the image is displayed on the screen of the original SEM, but not when viewed on another PC or on a laptop, tablet, phone etc. The scale bar is always correct.
 Other micrographs have been further processed to remove the data bar and distracting backgrounds.
 For these, the scale bar has been moved to the body of the image.